-For the TSF pathway, maximum measured values in tailings sediment and ponded TSF water will be used in EDI calculations, as in Golder (2019b).
-This approach is more conservative and is adopted because of the relatively low sample size for these media (generally one sample per month).
+For the TSF pathway, maximum measured values in tailings sediment and ponded TSF water were initially planned to be used in EDI calculations, as in Golder (2019b).
+This approach is more conservative than the UCLM method and was adopted because of the relatively low sample size for these media (generally one sample per month).
+However, since exposure concentrations for sediment are now measured in a suite of tailings beach sediment locations (10+) during the in-migration period in each WSLRA monitoring year, rather than a single monthly sample of mill effluent, a measure of central tendency (e.g. mean measured concentrations, or UCLM) will be used in EDI calculations for the TSF pathway, as for the tundra pathway.

-Concentrations of COPCs in insects consumed by certain ROCs (Section 2.2.2.2) are not measured, but are modeled from soil concentrations using published bioaccumulation models for arsenic, cadmium, copper, lead, and zinc (Sample and Arenal, 2001; as described in Azimuth, 2006):
+Concentrations of COPCs in terrestrial insects consumed by certain ROCs (Section 2.2.2.2) are not measured, but are modeled from soil concentrations using published bioaccumulation models for arsenic, cadmium, copper, lead, and zinc (Sample and Arenal, 2001; as described in Azimuth, 2006):